zbalkan/wresult/README.md

 ## Overview

-`wresult` provides the exact, running configuration of a Wazuh agent by reconstructing how it applies ossec.conf and agent.conf.
-This tool is essential for compliance reporting and troubleshooting, ensuring that teams can see the actual settings enforced on an agent.
+`wresult` provides the running configuration of a Wazuh agent by reconstructing how it applies ossec.conf and agent.conf.
+This tool is designed to support users for compliance reporting and troubleshooting, ensuring that teams can see the actual settings enforced on an agent.

 ## Why Use wresult?